aspic2/ZombieScript/README.md

 # ZombieScript
 Tool for Google's DFP API.
 Returns Line Item info from a provided list of LIDs.

-Natively in DFP, it is difficult to get Line Item info unless the lines in question have a common grouping (e.g., same advertiser, same order, etc.).
+Natively in DFP, it is impossible to get bulk Line Item info unless the lines in question have a common grouping (e.g., same advertiser, same order, etc.).
 This application allows you to search for a list of unrelated line items and return information about them in a spreadsheet.